Physical Medicine and Rehabilitation

 UT Southwestern Medical Center’s Physical Medicine and Rehabilitation team is committed to helping patients achieve the highest possible level of physical, functional, and cognitive independence after an injury or illness.

 We are a major referral center for patients requiring rehabilitative care.
-Our physicians are all board-certified in physical medicine and rehabilitation, and many of our therapists have advanced certifications in specialty areas.
+All of our physicians are board certified in physical medicine and rehabilitation, many with advanced certifications in specialty areas.

 Our team offers individualized, patient-centered rehabilitative care based on our patients' needs.